Film Geek (2005 film): Plot

 Scotty Pelk is a socially inept film geek who works at a video store called Video Connections in Portland, Oregon.
-His biggest claim to fame is his website, www.scottysfilmpage.com (which has yet to receive a hit).
+His pet project is his website, www.scottysfilmpage.com (which has yet to receive a hit).
 He is a hard worker, but eventually gets fired for being too much of an annoyance to the customers.
 In a funk, he visits several video stores around town to try to find a job, but none of the stores are hiring.

 While traveling on the MAX to the Portland Staffing Resources office, Scotty sees a young woman, Niko, reading a book called The Films of David Cronenberg.
 He is infatuated and chases her down to talk to her about Cronenberg, but she essentially brushes him off.

 At the Portland Staffing Resources office, Scotty finds a job working with auto parts.
 He is confused and lost during his first day at work, all the while continuing to talk about movies with his co-workers.
 On the way home, he sees Niko again and joins her for coffee, and she invites him to her art show later that night.
 During the show, Niko kisses Scotty to make her ex-boyfriend, Brandon, jealous.
 Later, the two go out and sit in Niko's car to talk.
 Scotty smokes marijuana with her, and they head to a party afterwards.
 At the party, Scotty gets drunk with two guys who are also film fans.